 12. Can I really get solar panels for “free”?

 If you are responding to an advertisement for “free” solar panels you should ask a lot of questions.
 Are they really free?
 Remember, if it sounds too good to be true, it probably is!

 Calling solar panels “free” is sneaky marketing.
-Likely it means no or low upfront costs, because you are entering a power purchase agreement or a solar lease.
+Even the Department of Energy has warned about this misleading wording.
+Likely it means no or low, upfront costs because you are entering a power purchase agreement or a solar lease.
 You will still pay monthly to the company that owns them.
 This usually results in paying more in the long run than if you had purchased your solar panels outright.